electron/website/blog/electron-41-0.md

 As of Electron 41, macOS Electron apps can now embed a digest of their ASAR Integrity information.
 This adds an additional layer of tamper detection for apps that use ASAR Integrity by validating the integrity information itself at app launch.

-To enable the feature for your app, you can run the following command:
+To enable the feature for your app, you can run the following command with `@electron/asar` v4.1.0 and above:

 ```bash
 asar integrity-digest on /path/to/YourApp.app